Quick Search:

 OneDrive

 Dropbox is a file hosting service that offers cloud storage, file synchronization, personal cloud, and client software.
-It offers 2 GB of free storage space and users can gain more free storage space by inviting people.
+It offers 2 GB of free storage space and you can gain more free storage space by inviting people.

 OneDrive, known as SkyDrive was made by Microsoft.
 This cloud storage is a good option for those who like to keep things simple.
 It has been integrated into Windows 8 and higher.
 Also, OneDrive can be also installed on the cellphone.
 The most important one is it offers 5 GB of storage for free to save data.